Skip to main content

 Here's a quick pre-flight checklist of things that need to be in order for a swap to properly execute.

-See Error codes for a full list of common 0x error codes and how to resolve them.
+See API Issues for a full list of common 0x issues and how to resolve them.

 Sufficient Liquidity